lnicastro/SID/README.md

 # SID

-Spherical Indexing for Relational Databases
+Spherical Indexing for relational Databases

 SID is a set of tools aimed at implementing a powerful indexing system for astronomical catalogues and other data with spherical coordinates, stored into MySQL / MariaDB databases.